GoogleChrome/kino/src/api/04-enhancements/10-encrypted-media-extensions.md

 );
 ```

-**Note:** The `<video>` source should not be a static file, instead web browsers usually require that the [Media Source Extensions API] is used to read the encrypted video data.
+**Note:** The `<video>` source should not be a static file.
+Instead web browsers usually require that the [Media Source Extensions API] is used to read the encrypted video data.

 ## What's Next?